git4dcc/RTB_D97/README.md

 [![Apache License 2.0](https://img.shields.io/badge/license-Apache%20License%202.0-lightgray)](https://www.apache.org/licenses/LICENSE-2.0)

 **Unleash your Homebrew DCC Function Decoder projects!**<br><br>
-This repository provides a high-performance, **compiled firmware** optimized for the Microchip AVR64DA32 (see the pinout below!).
-I provide the digital brain—the rest is up to you.
+This repository provides a high-performance, **compiled firmware** tailored for the Microchip AVR64DA32 (see the pinout below!).
+I provide the digital brain — the rest is up to you.
 While essential support circuitry (power, dividers, level shifters) is required, this design choice is intentionally open, **inviting you** to innovate and customize your ultimate DCC decoder hardware.
 Scroll down for starter schematics and explore my other repos for more circuit ideas!

 **User Guides**